Is Chandubi just a lake? Or can I do more than that?

 LGBI (Guwahati Airport) – Mirza – Borduar – Chandubi

 ISBT (Garchuk) – Deepor Beel – Rani- Borduar – Chandubi

 Due to the COVID situation, I did not see any buses running when I went.
 But under normal circumstances, there should be some buses running from Guwahati but they are not very frequent.
 The most popular local transport is shared vans but they may not cover the whole distance.
 So, you can find a way to reach the nearest market Rajapara or “Bagan” (shortened form of Borduar Bagan, the tea estate).
 From there you will get shared vans to Mirza that should cost around INR 50 and then from Mirza you’ll easily get shared vans to Guwahati for another INR 50.

 Where to Stay at Chandubi?

 While facilities used to be limited until a few years ago, a serious effort has been made of late with the help of grassroots entrepreneurs, educating local families, and helping them with ideas and resources.
-I stayed in the Jaramukhuriya Homestay, Chandubi, run by a local family, with a nice bamboo cottage with an attached bathroom and homemade food.
+I stayed in the Lakeview Homestay at Jaramukhuriya Village, run by a local family, with a nice bamboo cottage with an attached bathroom and homemade food.
 After months of closure due to the current season, they have restarted booking.
-It is located in the village of Jaramukhiya on the other side of the lake and you need a boatride to reach.
+It is located in the village of Jaramukhiya on the other side of the lake and you need a boatride to reach it.

 Phone: 9999731115/ 8178335056